pulp/pulpproject.org/content-plugins.md

 * Sync Cookbook content from a remote to local repository.
 * Upload your own content.
 * Publish and organize content.

-#### Maven

-* Synchronize packages from a remote to local repository.
-* Upload your own Maven content.
-* Publish and organize packages.

 ## Pulp 3 Content Plugins Information